 - League of Women Voters for a directory of contact information for local elected officials

-- The Sunlight Foundation is a good source of data about government contracts, employees, and activities including the and the State Comptroller's Open Book and Public Authorities sites.
+- The State Comptroller's Open Book and Public Authorities sites.

-- The Public Accountability Initiative, a PPG partner, maintains Little Sis, a free data base of who-knows-who at the heights of business and government.
+- The Public Accountability Initiative, a PPG partner, maintains Little Sis, a free data base of who-knows-whom at the heights of business and government.

 - PPG's fact sheets on government entities offer short profiles of a wide range of public bodies.

-- PPG You Tube features extended and 5-minute interviews with local, WNY partners and organizations on relevant topics related to our issue areas.
+- PPG You Tube features interviews with local partners and organizations on relevant topics related to our issue areas.

-- The UB Regional Institute utilizes their institutional positional as a research enterprise to develop plans, facilitate project implementation, develop public visions and get citizens involved.
+- The UB Regional Institute is a research enterprise that develops plans, facilitates project implementation, drafts public visions and gets citizens involved.

 - Open Data Buffalo features a variety of Buffalo-Niagara and NYS datasets including interactive maps, excel sheets, and shapefiles.
 They have tutorials to help navigate the portal.